 Far out in the Norwegian Sea at the outlying village of Lånan in one of the Vega Islands, the world’s most expensive duvets are made by hand following old traditions.

-Down from the Common Eider is regarded as the best and is highly sought after for duvet manufacturing.
-Only about 0.56 oz of eiderdown is collected from each nest, and it takes 18 to 35 oz to produce one duvet.
+Down from the common eider is regarded as the best and is highly sought after for duvet manufacturing.
+Only about 0.56 ounces of eiderdown is collected from each nest, and it takes 18 to 35 ounces to produce one duvet.

 The down can be recycled and sewn into a new cover.
 The duvets are hypoallergenic, natural and the covers are made of tightly woven cotton that cannot be penetrated by house dust.

-Lånan is no longer inhabited while the winter storms are raging at their worst.
-The last inhabitants moved from the island at the end of the seventies.
+The Lånan island is no longer inhabited while the winter storms are raging at their worst.
+The last people moved from the island at the end of the seventies.
 Nevertheless, every year when spring arrives the keepers return to look after the ducks.
-They prepare nests and protect them from dangers during the breeding season.
+They prepare nests and protect the eiders from dangers during the breeding season.

 Text by: Thor Lanesskog, ThorNews

 Leave a Reply